Episode 501(280) You Can Fix It

 I do know that we have time to slow down and fix something in retirement.
 We do not have to rush off, wake to an alarm clock, punch a clock, or get to bed.
 We do not have to do as we are told or expected.
 We have time to fix it if we so choose.

 Retired people continually face demands of fixing it related to the world of Internet technology - like setting up and using this iPad as a word processor, learning how to operate an Apple TV, Roku, Skype, a smart phone or using a computer programs to record sound or design and set up a web site.
 Ever demanding change require eternal fixes.
 Challenges emerge on a daily basis.

 Of course there are things or problems we can't fix and we need to recognize them and either get assistance or "go around".
 A scene from Shane the western classic by Jack Schafer always pops into my mind when I think of "going around".
 The scene focuses on a massive tree stump that the two heroes work to remove.They dig and chop and they dig and chop.
 They sweat the day long.
 They put everything they have into clearing that stump.
 Strange, but I have always remembered the scene ending with one them uttering the words, "If the stump's too deep go around".
 I would remember it that way.
 It is my way.
 Truth is they stayed with it and with strength, stamina and belief in themselves they dug it out.
 They fixed it.

 This is Retirement Talk.

-You can rate and/or review this podcast on iTunes.
-Please do.
+You can rate and/or review it on iTunes.
+It helps if you do.